-The TSP termination plan shall cover the below minimum aspects:
+The TSP Termination Plan shall cover the below minimum aspects:

 - a.
-Provide a written notice to the ECAC PMA of its intention to cease operating its TSP CA activities, together with a copy of the TSP's termination plan, at least ninety (90) days before: - i. the date when it will cease to the TSP CA related activities, - ii. expiry, when applicable, of the TSP authorization for providing its TSP CA activities, where the TSP has no intention to apply for an authorization renewal. - b.
+Provide a written notice to the ECAC PMA of its intention to cease operating its Subordinate CA activities, together with a copy of the TSP's termination plan, at least ninety (90) days before: - i. the date when it will cease to the Subordinate CA related activities, - ii. expiry, when applicable, of the TSP authorization for providing its Subordinate CA activities, where the TSP has no intention to apply for an authorization renewal. - b.
 The TSP arrangement for the retention of archived logs (as set forth in Section 5.5), - c.
-The TSP arrangement for maintaining the validation status services URLs as mentioned in the certificates that would still be valid at the moment of termination, until expiry of the latest certificate, - d.
-Communications towards subscribers of its intention to terminate its TSP-CA activities within at least sixty (60) days before effective termination or the expiry of its authorization, whichever occurring first, - e.
-Advertisements about the TSP intention to terminate its TSP CA activities within at least sixty (60) days before effective termination or the expiry of its authorization, whichever occurring first, in daily newspapers, or by such other mediums and in the manner the ECAC PMA may determine, - f.
-Communications towards relevant parties and for transferring archived TSP CA records to an appropriate custodian, - g.
-Plan to assist (as much as possible) the TSP's subscribers with a transition to another TSP, - h.
-Revoke all certificates, issued by the TSP-CA, that remain unrevoked or unexpired at the end of the notice period, whether or not the subscribers have requested a revocation. - i.
-Undertake the necessary measures to ensure that discontinuing its operations does not cause disruption to its subscribers and relying parties. - j.
-Arrangements to adequately ensure the ongoing maintenance of its systems and security measures for sensitive and accurate data, k.
+The TSP arrangement for maintaining the validation status services URLs as mentioned in the certificates that would be valid for the applicable period after termination e.g., Subordinate CAs MAY provide OCSP responses for Code Signing Certificates and Timestamp Certificates for the time period specified in their CPS, which MAY be at least 10 years after the expiration of the certificate. - d.
+Advertisements about the TSP intention to terminate its Subordinate CA activities within at least sixty (60) days before effective termination or the expiry of its authorization, whichever occurring first, in daily newspapers, or by such other mediums and in the manner the ECAC PMA may determine, - e.
+Communications towards relevant parties and for transferring archived Subordinate CA records to an appropriate custodian, - f.
+Plan to assist (as much as possible) the TSP's subscribers with a transition to another TSP, - g.
+Revoke all certificates, issued by the TSP-CA, that remain unrevoked or unexpired at the end of the notice period, whether the subscribers have requested a revocation. - h.
+Undertake the necessary measures to ensure that discontinuing its operations does not cause disruption to its subscribers and relying parties. - i.
+Arrangements to adequately ensure the ongoing maintenance of its systems and security measures for sensitive and accurate data, j.
 Addressing any other requirements set forth in the national accreditation framework.